PK33 stool – Fritz Hansen

 Dimensions Ø53 x H34 cm

-Extended warranty Fritz Hansen offers an 20 years extended limited warranty if you register your PK33 stool online at fritzhansen.com/my-fh
+Extended warranty Fritz Hansen offers a 20-year extended warranty for the PK33.
+To take advantage of this, you need to register your stool online at fritzhansen.com/my-fh within three months of purchase.

 from